Resolution and Robustness Bounds for Reconstructive Spectrometers: Super-resolution Regime

 In the main text, we defined the effective spectral resolution $\Delta \omega_{\min}$ as the minimum frequency separation at which two spectral lines can be resolved with a reconstruction error below a threshold $\mathcal{E}_{\mathrm{th}}$.
 In this section, we apply this definition to analyze the super-resolution regime $\Delta \omega_{\min} < \Gamma_{\mathrm{corr}}$.

 Conventionally, the resolution of a speckle-based spectrometer is assumed to be limited by the spectral correlation width $\Gamma_{\text{corr}}$, analogous to the Rayleigh criterion in imaging.
 This heuristic states that spectral features separated by less than $\Gamma_{\text{corr}}$ (the frequency scale over which speckles are highly correlated) cannot be distinguished.
-However, as indicated in Eq.~\ref{eq:Emin_overdet} and Eq.~\ref{eq:Emin_underdet} of the main text, this perspective overlooks the critical role of the signal-to-noise ratio.
+However, this perspective overlooks the critical role of the signal-to-noise ratio.
 In the context of computational spectral reconstruction, ``resolution'' is not a hard physical barrier but a parameter estimation problem.
 Two spectral features separated by $\Delta \omega < \Gamma_{\text{corr}}$ can be resolved if the signal-to-noise ratio is sufficiently high to distinguish their slightly different ``fingerprints''.

 We illustrate this principle in Fig.~\ref{fig:super_resolution}(a)--(c).
 We consider an input spectrum consisting of discrete frequency comb lines separated by a spacing $\Delta \omega$.
 The transmission matrix $A$ is simulated using the RMT model (see Sec.~\ref{sec:RMT}) with a correlation length significantly larger than the frequency channel spacing ($\Gamma_{\text{corr}} = 3 \Delta \omega$).
 As shown in Fig.~\ref{fig:super_resolution}(a), the individual channels are spectrally overlapped within the correlation width.
-Using the same transmission matrix, we perform spectral reconstruction at two different noise levels, corresponding to different effective SNR values, $\mathcal{R}_{\text{SNR}}$, as defined in Eq.~\ref{eq:Emin_overdet} of the main text.
-When the reconstruction is performed at $\mathcal{R}_{\text{SNR}} \approx 10^2$ [Fig.~\ref{fig:super_resolution}(b)], the algorithm fails to resolve individual lines, recovering only the broad envelope of the spectrum.
+Using the same transmission matrix, we perform spectral reconstruction at two different noise levels, corresponding to different values of the effective SNR $\mathcal{R}$, defined in Eq.~(14) of the main text.
+When the reconstruction is performed at $\mathcal{R} \approx 10$ [Fig.~\ref{fig:super_resolution}(b)], the algorithm fails to resolve individual lines, recovering only the broad envelope of the spectrum.
 The reconstruction error is high, and the effective resolution is coarse, consistent with the classical $\Gamma_{\text{corr}}$ limit.
-At $\mathcal{R}_{\text{SNR}} \approx 10^7$ [Fig.~\ref{fig:super_resolution}(c)], however, the comb lines are resolved even though the scatterer remains identical.
-Evidently, sufficiently high $\mathcal{R}_{\text{SNR}}$ allows the spectrometer to operate in the super-resolution regime.
+At $\mathcal{R} \approx 3\times 10^3$ [Fig.~\ref{fig:super_resolution}(c)], however, the comb lines are resolved even though the scatterer remains identical.
+Evidently, sufficiently high $\mathcal{R}$ allows the spectrometer to operate in the super-resolution regime.